Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 A recent Family Court judgment has gone against the grain and the Court has been seen to be lifting the veil of confidentiality in private proceedings.

 The case involved a divorcing couple and the proceedings were lengthy largely due to the husband’s failure to provide proper disclosure or comply with court orders.
 The husband was a property entrepreneur who had both before and during the marriage been very wealthy but claimed in the proceedings that he had almost nothing.
-The wife did not work however her wealthy parents assisted her in purchasing the family home, cars and a villa held for the parties’ child.
+The wife did not work however her wealthy parents assisted her in purchasing the family home, cars, and a villa held for the parties’ child.

-The court found that the husband had undisclosed assets and that he most likely forged his wife’s signature on various financial documents and stole money provided by her parents for her benefit instead spending it on himself.
+The court found that the husband had undisclosed assets and that he most likely forged his wife’s signature on various financial documents and stole money provided by her parents for her benefit instead of spending it on himself.

 The wife applied to the court: